 Sometimes.
 With permission from the MPA Director, students can transfer up to 9 hours of course work from another University (subject to the approval of the director).Students must submit a syllabus and any relevant written work to the MPA office so that the Director can determine if the courses are equivalent to courses offered at the University of Houston.

-- Are there any prerequisite courses from undergraduate work for the MPA courses?
+There is no prerequisite courses from undergraduate program for the MPA courses.

 No. Only formally admitted students are allowed to take courses in the MPA Department.

 While there is no Doctorate of Public Administration at the University of Houston, some students choose to apply to the Ph.D. program in Political Science after completing the MPA.
 Students who think that they might apply to the Ph.D. program should contact the Political Science Graduate Office at (713) 743-3939 as soon as possible during their graduate career.
 MPA students go through the regular application process for the Ph.D. program.